NBISweden/workshop-reproducible-research/docs/project.md

 # Putting everything together

-It is time to try to setup a project from scratch and use the different tools that we have covered during the course together!
+It is time to try to set up a project from scratch and use the different tools that we have covered during the course together!
 This exercise is very open-ended and you have free hands to try out a bit of what you want.
 But you should aim to use what you've learned to do the following: